Influence of cosmological models on the GZK horizon of ultrahigh energy protons: Propagation of UHE protons

 By taking into account the evolution factor, the energy-loss rate for photomeson production is given by $\beta_{\pi}(z,E)=(1+z)^{3}\beta_{\pi}(z=0,E(1+z))$ for CMB.
 Finally, the total energy-loss rate is defined as

 taking into account the contributions of the processes discussed in this section.
 Efficient analytical parameterizations of the cooling rates can be considered for the numerical estimation of the energy loss.
-First, we have verified that the recent parameterization \citep{cuoco2006footprint}
+First, we have verified that the recent parameterization \cite{cuoco2006footprint}

 provides an excellent approximation for the energy-loss rate due to photomeson production.
-Here, the function $\tilde{E}(z)=6.86 e^{-0.807z}\times 10^{20}$ eV ensures the continuity of $\beta_{\pi}(z,E)$ and $\{A_{\pi},B_{\pi},C_{\pi}\}=\{3.66\times10^{-8}\text{yr}^{-1},2.87\times10^{20}\text{eV},2.42\times10^{-8}\text{yr}^{-1}\}$ are taken from Ref. \citep{anchordoqui1997effect}.
+Here, the function $\tilde{E}(z)=6.86 e^{-0.807z}\times 10^{20}$ eV ensures the continuity of $\beta_{\pi}(z,E)$ and $\{A_{\pi},B_{\pi},C_{\pi}\}=\{3.66\times10^{-8}\text{yr}^{-1},2.87\times10^{20}\text{eV},2.42\times10^{-8}\text{yr}^{-1}\}$ are taken from Ref. \cite{anchordoqui1997effect}.

 In Fig.\,\ref{fig-enloss} (left panel) is shown the energy-loss length in the CMB, for each process separately and for all processes together, in the case of a proton propagating in a $\Lambda$CDM Universe.
 In the energy interval between 1 EeV and $50-60$ EeV the main energy-loss process is the pair production, whereas photomeson production dominates up to the highest energies.
-We show, for comparison, the excellent agreement with the total loss length recently reported by Stanev, for a proton propagating in the CMB \citep{stanev2009propagation}.
+We show, for comparison, the excellent agreement with the total loss length recently reported by Stanev, for a proton propagating in the CMB \cite{stanev2009propagation}.

 The solution of Eq.\,(\ref{def-energylosseq}) is the degraded energy $E_{f}$ of the proton with initial energy $E_{i}$, after the propagation from the source at redshift $z$ to the Earth ($z=0$).
-Under the assumption of a power-law injection spectrum, we have
+Under the assumption of a power-law injection spectrum, we have the surviving probability

-while assuming equal intrinsic luminosity and homogenous distribution of sources (i.e. their number at redshift $z$ is proportional to $z^{2}$), we obtain the function
+while assuming equal intrinsic luminosity and homogenous distribution of sources (i.e. their number at redshift $z$ is proportional to $z^{2}$), we obtain the surviving flux defined by

 for the probability of detecting at $z=0$ a proton emitted with $E\geq E_{f}$ farther than a distance $z$.
 The energy $E_{i}\(z;E_{f}\)$ of the injected proton is estimated by evolving Eq.\,(\ref{def-energylosseq}) backward in time \cite{harari2006ultrahigh,aublin2009discriminating}.
 The GZK horizon $R$ is the distance such that $1-\Omega_{\text{GZK}}(R,E_{f})=0.9$.
-In Fig.\,\ref{fig-enloss} (right panel) is shown the GZK horizon as a function of the propagated proton energy and we show, for comparison, the good agreement with results obtained by Harari \emph{et al} \citep{harari2006ultrahigh}.
+In Fig.\,\ref{fig-enloss} (right panel) is shown the GZK horizon as a function of the propagated proton energy and we show, for comparison, the good agreement with results obtained by Harari \emph{et al} \cite{harari2006ultrahigh}.